LandSandBoat/server/CONTRIBUTING.md

 We prefer submitting early and often, over monolithic and once.
 If you're implementing a complex feature, please try to submit PRs as you get each smaller functional aspect working (use your best judgment on what counts as a useful PR).
 This way we can help make sure you're on the right track before you sink a lot of time into implementations we might want done in a different way.

 Please try to leave your PR alone after submission, unless it's to fix bugs you've noticed, or if we've requested changes.
 If you're still pushing commits after opening the PR, it makes it hard for reviewers to know when you're "finished" and if it's "safe" to begin their reviews.
+If you do want to push early for reviews of your in-progress work, you can open your PR as a "draft".

 After a pull request is made, if a staff member leaves feedback for you to change, you must either fix or address it for your pull request to be merged.